-The Conditional Formatting Rules Manager provides the capability to view and edit all conditional formatting rules currently applied to the grid's view, as well as create new ones.
+The Conditional Formatting Rules Manager allows you to view and edit all conditional formatting rules currently applied to the grid’s view, as well as create new ones.
 The manager is available both at design time and runtime.

-Click the Manage Rules item in the Conditional Formatting Menu to invoke the manager.
+Click the Manage Rules item in the Conditional Formatting Menu to invoke the manager at runtime.